vatnid/plover-maajik/README.md

 3. Run `plover -s plover_plugins install -e .` (remember the final dot!)
 4. Restart Plover.
 5. Go to `Configure > System`, and change your system to `MaaJik`.
+6. You may need to add the default dictionaries manually.

 ## Usage